 I reckon that the confusion about the halfatron belonging to Genesis or King Crimson is likely to have originated with the England Mellotrons.
 The white MkII which most certainly was Genesis's (Tony Banks') first Mellotron, was definitely the one I had and was in one piece.
 I bought it from the English group Capability Brown, who had also been on the Charisma label.
 The tapes were so entangled that even I could not face the work that needed to be done to restore it to playing order!
 All of the 'guts' were in place and the case was in very bad condition, it was noticeable that it had been hastily repainted with more white paint on several occasions.

-Vinyl originals of Garden Shed are hard to come by, and when it finally gained a Japanese CD release, it was quite obviously dubbed from LP, with little attempt made to clean up the sound.
+Vinyl originals of Garden Shed are hard to come by and when it finally gained a Japanese CD release, it was quite obviously dubbed from LP, with little attempt made to clean up the sound.
 Eventually it came out on a UK CD (from The Forward Organisation), from the master tapes, although the insert looks as though it's been copied from the Japanese release, from the colours (the LP is orange, erroneously, as it turns out) right down to the 'imported into Japan by...' legend on the back.
-Incidentally, the lyric booklet mentioned on the back of the LP never happened; paintings illustrating each track were commissioned, but spiralling costs ensured the project's failure.
-The lyrics are now, at last, available on the American fan website being put together at the time of writing.
+Incidentally, the lyric booklet mentioned on the back of the LP never happened; paintings illustrating each track were commissioned, but spiralling costs ensured the project's failure, although they're now available in the 2005 7"-bookleted version on Garden Shed Records.

 Um...
 The original band played live a grand total of five times, so the chances of any date having been bootlegged are close to zero, not to mention the fact that I'm sure Robert would have given me a copy of anything that's about anyway.
 The 2000s version have managed around the same number of dates (sometimes with real Mellotron), so we'll have to be content with Kikimimi, overdubbed real Mellotron an' all.